Writing Hacks

 3. Just Say It

-Get right to the point.
+Get to the point.
 Address the reader as if they were standing in front of you.
 Avoid lengthy explanations or disclaimers as they distract from your message.

 4. Visualize the Reader